Join our team.

 Tongue tie in older children is typically treated with a procedure similar to that used in infants, known as a frenotomy or frenuloplasty.
 In a frenotomy, the lingual frenulum is cut to release the tongue, allowing greater mobility.
 Frenuloplasty is a more complex procedure that may be used if the tongue tie is severe or if additional correction is needed.
 This procedure involves cutting the frenulum and suturing the area to prevent reattachment.
 The choice of treatment depends on the severity of the condition, the age of the child, and whether the tongue tie is affecting their speech, eating, or oral hygiene.
 In some cases, speech therapy may be recommended in conjunction with surgical treatment to address any speech issues that have arisen due to the tongue tie.

-Recovery from a frenotomy in infants is generally quick, with most babies experiencing minimal discomfort.
+Recovery from a frenectomy in infants is generally quick, with most babies experiencing minimal discomfort.
 The procedure is brief, and many infants can resume breastfeeding immediately afterward.
 Some babies may be fussy or experience mild discomfort for a few hours after the procedure, but this typically resolves quickly.
 It is typical for a small amount of bleeding to occur, but this usually stops on its own.
 The area under the tongue may develop a small white or yellowish patch as it heals, which is normal and should not be a cause for concern.
 Parents are usually advised to perform gentle stretching exercises with the baby’s tongue to prevent frenulum reattachment during healing.
 Most babies fully recover within a few days, and breastfeeding often improves shortly after the procedure.

-Frenotomy is considered a safe procedure for treating tongue tie in infants.
+Frenectomy is considered a safe procedure for treating tongue tie in infants.
 It is a minimally invasive surgery with little risk and typically quick recovery time.
 Complications are rare, but they can include bleeding, infection, or damage to surrounding tissues, although these are uncommon when an experienced healthcare provider performs the procedure.
-The benefits of frenotomy, particularly in improving breastfeeding and preventing potential speech or dental issues, generally outweigh the risks.
+The benefits of frenectomy, particularly in improving breastfeeding and preventing potential speech or dental issues, generally outweigh the risks.
 Most babies tolerate the procedure well, and any discomfort is usually brief.
 Parents should follow the post-procedure care instructions the healthcare provider provides to ensure proper healing and minimize the risk of complications.

-An infant frenotomy is a minor surgical procedure performed to treat tongue tie (ankyloglossia) in infants.
+An infant frenectomy is a minor surgical procedure performed to treat tongue tie (ankyloglossia) in infants.
 During the procedure, a healthcare provider snips or cuts the lingual frenulum, which is the tissue connecting the tongue’s underside to the mouth’s floor.
 This quick and straightforward procedure releases the tongue, allowing for improved movement and function.
 The procedure is typically done in a doctor’s office and takes only a few minutes.
 It usually requires no anesthesia, although a local anesthetic or numbing cream may be applied to reduce discomfort.
 The baby can often breastfeed immediately after the procedure, and many mothers report an immediate improvement in the baby’s latch and feeding effectiveness.

 Monday through Friday